Buy Curious

 How do you rent out a hotel condo/co-op?

-“The building takes care of it all,” Costello says.
-In most cases, there’s either an in-house or an outsourced management company that runs the entire rental process, meaning your work is done once you’ve purchased the property and placed it into the rental pool.
+"The building takes care of it all," Costello said.
+In most cases, either an in-house or outsourced management company handles the entire rental process, meaning your work is complete once you've purchased the property and added it to the rental pool.

-You may have the option to do the turnover and sourcing yourself, but it can be burdensome, according to the Atlantic Team.
+You may have the option to do the turnover and sourcing yourself, but that process can be burdensome, according to the Atlantic Team.

 What can you expect to pay in maintenance?